surniaulula/wpsso/readme.txt

 = 8.26.0-dev.4 =

-(2021/03/31) Added support for the YITH WooCommerce Advanced Reviews plugin (Premium version).
-Moved the SSO &gt; Image Sizes settings page to an SSO &gt; Advanced Settings tab.
+(2021/03/31) Moved the SSO &gt; Image Sizes and SSO &gt; Document Types settings to the SSO &gt; Advanced Settings page.

 = 8.25.2 =